College of Business > Faculty > A to Z listing of Faculty > Kelly Richmond Pope

 1 E. Jackson Blvd.DePaul Center 6051 Chicago, IL 60604

-PhD Accounting, Virginia TechMAcc Accountancy, Virginia TechBS Accountancy, North Carolina A&T State University
+PhD, Accounting, Virginia TechMAcc, Accountancy, Virginia TechBS, Accountancy, North Carolina A&T State University

 Certified Public Accountant

-Kelly Richmond Pope is an associate professor in the School of Accountancy and MIS at DePaul University.
+Kelly Richmond Pope is a professor in the School of Accountancy and MIS at DePaul University.
 She received her doctorate in accounting from Virginia Tech and she is licensed certified public accountant.
 She worked in the forensic accounting practice at KPMG, LLP on anti-money laundering engagements, insurance fraud investigations and fraud risk management projects.

 Her fraud research has been published in leading academic journals such as Behavioral Research in Accounting, Auditing: A Journal of Theory & Practice, and Journal of Business Ethics.
 She co-authored the The ABCs of Behavioral Forensics: Using Psychology to Prevent, Detect and Deter Fraud published by John Wiley & Sons.
 Additionally, she is a freelance writer for Forbes.com, The Daily Beast and The Washington Post.